-The lemon mixed with the coconut yogurt creates a similar flavor to that of cheesecake frosting, which is the main modification I had to use from Laura’s original recipe that features cheesecake flavoring along with making mine plant-based.
+The lemon mixed with the coconut yogurt creates a similar flavor to that of cheesecake frosting without using any dairy whatsoever!

 I also used ground flax instead of chia in my recipe, but either one will work just fine.
 I like using flax with oats and cinnamon since the texture reminds me of graham cracker crumbs! 🙂

 I topped this parfait with some walnuts and extra shredded coconut since I love coconut in oats, and because walnuts are a great source of omega-3 fatty acids.